Cambridge Circus, London

 Cambridge Circus is the partly pedestrianised intersection where Shaftesbury Avenue crosses Charing Cross Road on the eastern edge of Soho, central London.
 Side-streets Earlham, West, Romilly and Moor streets also converge at this point.
 It is halfway between Tottenham Court Road station, Oxford Street (at St Giles Circus) and the centre of Leicester Square, which is southwest of Charing Cross Road via Cranborne Street.

 The Circus is fronted by listed Georgian and Victorian buildings.
-Of these, the Palace Theatre has the widest façade; three bars and three fast food outlets, unusually, occupy the ground floors of the others.
+Of these, the Palace Theatre has the widest façade; three bars and three fast food outlets occupy the ground floors of the others.

 Side-street approaches

 Earlham Street specialises in fashion; Moor Street in cafés, leading to the Prince Edward Theatre.
 West Street has St Martin's Theatre and leading restaurant: The Ivy (popular with celebrities and successful artists) and until 2019 L'Atelier de Joël Robuchon (London).

 Buildings

 The Palace Theatre is on the west side of the junction, while The Ivy restaurant and a number of private clubs are accessible from the south of Cambridge Circus.
 The listed Georgian and Victorian buildings which make up the junction have featured in a number of espionage and spy films and books.